-Hudson: That's it man, game over man, game over!
-What the fuck are we gonna do now?
-What are we gonna do?
+Hudson: That's it, man.
+Game over, man.
+Game over!
+What the fuck are we supposed to now, huh, what are we gonna do?

-Burke: Maybe we could build a fire, sing a couple of songs, huh?
+Burke: Maybe we can build a fire, sing a couple of songs, huh?
 Why don't we try that?

 Ripley: How long after we're declared overdue can we expect a rescue?

 Hudson: Seventeen *days?* Hey man, I don't wanna rain on your parade, but we're not gonna last seventeen *hours!* Those things are gonna come in here just like they did before.
 And they're gonna come in here...